eforce67/BrawlStars-ComputerVision/README.md

 -------------------

 The Brawl Stars AI project aims to develop a continuous-time recurrent neural network using neuroevolution to create an efficient gameplay strategy for the popular FPS game, Brawl Stars.
 This project leverages various libraries and technologies to achieve its goal.
-- Here's the computer vision model trained with 207 manually labeled images: [dataset](https://universe.roboflow.com/neonsharp/bs-multi-object-detection)].
-Training results can be found [training result](https://mega.nz/folder/uCYmBaxJ#5FBihJ77fwlSB0rIlB70qw)
+- Here's the computer vision model trained with 207 manually labeled images: [dataset](https://universe.roboflow.com/neonsharp/bs-multi-object-detection).
+Training results can be found here: [training result](https://mega.nz/folder/uCYmBaxJ#5FBihJ77fwlSB0rIlB70qw)

 **Getting Started**
 ---------------